China imprisoned more journalists than any other country in 2019: CPJ

 GRAPHIC: Journalists detained around the world - here

-Reporting by Gerry Doyle; Editing by Raju Gopalakrishnan
+Reporting by Gerry Doyle; Additional reporting by Gabriel Crossley in Beijing; Editing by Raju Gopalakrishnan